Quercus michauxii aka Swamp Chestnut Oak

 Swamp Chestnut Oak, Basket Oak, Cow Oak

-How to care for Swamp Chestnut Oak
+How difficult is it to take care of Swamp Chestnut Oak

 With its straightforward care requirements, Swamp Chestnut Oak is a hassle-free plant that anyone can enjoy.